Braised Spare Ribs

 Remove the cover, and add in the salt and pepper powder, and boil for another 3-5 minutes over low heat until the juice is almost absorbed by the spare rib sections.

 Remove them from the wok and serve in a plate.
-Your dish is ready.
+The Braised Spare Ribs is ready.

 Notice for Our Guests: